pumexx/pumex/README.md

 - iOS port through [MoltenVK](https://github.com/KhronosGroup/MoltenVK)
 - implement async compute that may be run during update phase
 - scene graphs should only render what is visible ( that's why pumexgpucull example is slower than osggpucull example now ).
 Should it be mandatory or optional ?
-- more texture loaders ( at the moment only dds, ktx, kmg and png texture files are able to load )
+- more texture loaders ( at the moment only dds, ktx, kmg, png and jpeg texture files are able to load )
 - asynchronous loading of models and textures
 - new examples presenting things like :
   - different types of shadows